Florence Center: Studio Arts

 All apartments are fully furnished including bedding, and are equipped with basic utilities such as washing machines and kitchen utensils.
 Apartments do not have phone lines.
 We recommend that students rent or purchase cell phones.

-The cost of the SU Florence program includes SU tuition and a program fee.
+The cost of the Syracuse Florence program includes Syracuse tuition and a program fee.
 Financial aid is available.
 For a complete breakdown of costs, we have prepared a budget sheet (Florence Planning Budget 2017-18.pdf) for students and their families.